 It appears, therefore, that we have a problem.
 It is all very well to say that a metric space can be characterised by assigning a real number to each pair of its elements, but how does one do this systematically for a domain M with uncountably many objects?
-We cannot simply list numbers associated with all pairs of elements in M. The standard move is to define a line element on M, $ds^2 = g{ij}dx^idx^j$ , which represents, roughly, an infinitesimal displacement, and then integrate this line element along an arc that connects any two points in M in order to assign to that pair some real number.
+We cannot simply list numbers associated with all pairs of elements in M. The standard move is to define a line element on M, $ds^2 = g{ij}dx^i dx^j$ , which represents, roughly, an infinitesimal displacement, and then integrate this line element along an arc that connects any two points in M in order to assign to that pair some real number.
 This 'arc-connectedness' is the basis of all differential geometry, and is an extremely powerful piece of mathematical technology.

-Unfortunately, this move brings with it a problem: this definition of length commits us to being able to define lengths only if we can define arbitrarily short lengths, i.e. if the space is arc-connected.
+Unfortunately, this move brings with it a problem: this definition of length requires that we can define arbitrarily short lengths, i.e. that the space is arc-connected.
 This won't do-recall from the previous section that we had good reasons to believe that lengths above a certain minimal scale ought to be definable even if lengths were not definable below that scale.
-In other words, we need to be able to define some lengths in a space that is not arc-connected, so our definition of length cannot require that a space be arc-connected.
+In other words, our desideratum is the ability to define some lengths in a space that is not arc-connected, so our definition of length cannot require that a space be arc-connected.
 How ought one proceed in light of this demand?

 Alain Connes' formalism of spectral triples promises to solve this problem.
 In order to assess the plausibility of this claim, we need to understand both the motivations and the mechanics behind this proposal.
-We begin by making precise the questions to which the spectral triple formalism provides the answer:
+We begin by making precise the questions of interest to which the spectral triple formalism provides the answer: